SenseStageTeam/sensestage_documentation/_sensestage-v1/getting-started-with-sense-stage/connecting-the-coordinator.md

 ![](/img/coordinator-pydon-usbdevice-windows.png)

 Select the serial com port and click the `start` button to start your wireless network.
-If everything goes well the Pydon feedback window should display some text including a message that the serial port was opened.
+If everything goes well the Pydon feedback window should display some text including a message that `the serial port was opened`.

 If you have issues, try selecting a different serial port (if there is more than one).
 You can also try shutting down Pydon and reconnecting your coordinator node.
 Then start Pydon again and reselect the serial port.